Git-K3rnel/TryHackMe/Lian_Yu/README.md

 ![webpage](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/61e43eae-f86b-499b-ab84-3645d60a561d)

-so, there is nothing here, not in the page source , we try to `FUZZ` the website to find any new directories
+so, there is nothing here, not in the page source , we try to `FUZZ` the website to find any new directories.

 using `raft-medium-directories` i found the `island` direcotry :